 Whether you're traveling by plane, train, or automobile, one problem remains constant: getting a bit of shuteye while traveling can be hugely difficult.
 Fortunately, a good neck pillow can help eradicate your napping nightmares.

-The market offers a wide range neck pillow types, all made with different fillings and outer materials.
+There are a wide range neck pillow types, all made with different fillings and outer materials.
 Which one is right for you?

 The first thing to decide is which type of neck pillow is right for you.
 Your sleeping style and any issues you normally face when sleeping while traveling will help you determine which type of neck pillow is right for you.